v6d-io/v6d/docs/tutorials/extending/define-datatypes-cpp.rst

          }
      };

-To accessing the private member fields and member methods, the builder may need to be added as a friend class of the original type declaration.
+To access private member fields and methods, the builder may need to be added as a friend class of the original type declaration.

 .. note::

-   The builder needs to directly access the private data member of :code:`Vector<T>`, thus we need to makes the builder as a friend class of our vector type,
+   Since the builder requires direct access to the private data members of :code:`Vector<T>`, it is necessary to declare the builder as a friend class of our vector type,

 .. code:: diff